dwyl/learn-nerves/README.md

 ## Why?

-Nerves is a simple to use IoT framework thats rock-solid thanks to it running on the BEAM (Erlang virtual machine).
-However, in order to start building and working on systems its useful to have a knowledge of how the whole framework fits together and how it interacts with the wider Elixir ecosystem.
+Nerves is a simple to use (IoT) framework that is rock-solid thanks to it running on the BEAM (Erlang virtual machine).
+However, in order to start building and working on systems it's useful to have a knowledge of how the whole framework fits together and how it interacts with the wider Elixir ecosystem.

 Although I have refered to Nerves as a framework, Nerves is better described as a **platform**, in that you write pure Elixir code and almost never call Nerves functions.
 Nerves packages up your code and creates Linux firmware image that includes everything you need and nothing more.
 When the Raspberry